-- f) To aid, assist and give relief in any manner and to any extent to any charitable institution whose object or objects are similar to or comparable with the objects of the Charity, including hospitals, sanatoria, homes or places of refuge or shelter, educational institutions, schools, orphanages, libraries, universities, industrial welfare establishments and other charitable organisations provided always that notwithstanding anything heretofore contained no grant or assistance shall be given which shall be in aid of any political organisation or for any political purpose. - g) To assist by way of grants, donations or otherwise such charitable, educational or other work, object or endeavour in Singapore as the Charity considers desirable in the interests of, or in furtherance of, the objects of the Charity.
+- f) To aid, assist and give relief in any manner and to any extent to any charitable institution whose object or objects are similar to or comparable with the objects of the Charity, including hospitals, sanatoria, homes or places of refuge or shelter, educational institutions, schools, orphanages, libraries, universities, industrial welfare establishments and other charitable organisations provided always that notwithstanding anything heretofore contained no grant or assistance shall be given which shall be in aid of any political organisation or for any political purpose. - g) To aid, assist and give relief in any manner and to any extent to any charitable institution whose object or objects are similar to or comparable with the objects of the Charity, including hospitals, sanatoria, homes or places of refuge or shelter, educational institutions, schools, orphanages, libraries, universities, industrial welfare establishments and other charitable organisations provided always that notwithstanding anything heretofore contained no grant or assistance shall be given which shall be in aid of any political organisation or for any political purpose.